 This checkpoint is aimed at layers and windows that open automatically, for example, website surveys that open on top of the main window when the visitor opens a page or advert windows that are opened when the user accesses the website.
-Ordinary links that open new windows should announce this to the user, however, an evaluation of this information is made in checkpoint NL240 in the Navigation & links section of the audit.
+Ordinary links that open new windows should announce this to the user.
 Generally speaking, new windows and covering layers should not pop up without the user actively clicking on a link that clearly states what is going to happen.
 However, an option is to be to let the user accept this type of occurrence in browser settings.